 “I have always been a Skater guy,” said Cole, now 30 years old and a custom home builder who lives on the shores of Lake Simcoe.
 “I have owned five or six Skaters—I own a 388 with (Mercury Racing) 1350s now.
 My dad is building a new 388 now, and my uncle still has a really fast Skater 46.”

-“I wanted something I could jump in with the family after work, something we could take to lunch, cruise around at listen to music in,” he said.
+“I wanted something I could jump in with the family after work, something we could take to lunch, cruise around and listen to music in,” he said.

 That led Leibel to order a Nor-Tech Hi-Performance Boats 340 center console through Toronto area-based Double R Performance, about 20 minutes from his home, last summer.
 Though he originally ordered the 34-footer with a pair of Mercury Marine Verado 350 outboard engines from the North Fort Myers, Fla., company, he upped the power to Mercury Racing Verado 400Rs thanks to teasing from his father and brother.